Amaka-tech/Fencom-Inc.-Sales-Performance-Analysis/README.md

 ## Dataset Overview 🗂️

-The raw Excel [dataset](Fencom_Inc_Dataset.xlsx) contains details like:
+The raw Excel [dataset](Fencom_Inc_Dataset.xlsx) contains details such as:
-Products sold
+- Products sold
-Product categories
+- Product categories
-Unit price
+- Unit price
-Freight cost
+- Freight cost
-Order Quantities
+- Order Quantities
-Payment methods
+- Payment methods
-Customer locations
+- Customer locations
-Order dates
+- Order dates

+---

+## Tools and Features Used 🛠️

+Excel Features:
+1. Functions like SUMIFS, TEXT, VLOOKUP and COUNTIF for calculations
+2. Pivot Tables to group and summarize data
+3. Charts (bar, line, pie) to visualize trends
+4. Slicers to filter the dashboard by product category, region, and date
+5. An interactive Excel dashboard for visualization to enable decision making

+---

+## Data Cleaning and Transformation 🔍

+The dataset (Fecom_Inc_Dataset.xlsx) was cleaned to removed blanks, standardized formats, remove duplicate entries.

+The inconsistencies in the product category and gender fields were fixed (inconsistent spelling of gender and product categories).

+---